 This week we are practising the digraph...

-Remember, a digraph is two letters (two vowels or two consonants or a vowel and a consonant) which together make one sound.
+A digraph is two letters (two vowels or two consonants or a vowel and a consonant) which together make one sound.
 Say it with me; "Two letters, one sound!"
 Say it again!

 Tuesday: Watch the Mr Thorne Does Phonics video below and see what you can find around your house!
 There is also a fun video of Geraldine the Giraffe learning 'th' too!